cresset-template/cresset/README.md

 This leads many researchers to develop inside interactive containers.
-Docker users often have `run.sh` files with commands such as `docker run -v my_data:/mnt/data -p 8080:22 -t my_container my_image:latest /bin/bash` (does this look familiar to anyone?) and use SSH to connect to running containers.
+Docker users often have `run.sh` files with commands such as `docker run -v my_data:/mnt/data -p 8080:22 -t my_container my_image:latest /bin/bash` (look familiar, anyone?) and use SSH to connect to running containers.
 VSCode also provides a remote development mode that can be used to code inside containers.